 The other day I was asked what the difference is between United Kingdom and Great Britain and honestly, not being from that part of the world (I’m from New Zealand) I had no idea!
 So of course, I don’t like to “not know” things so I investigated.
 The result of my investigation led me to make […]

-The difference between Meet and Get together It’s Friday night and you have plans to have a drink with your friends.
-So what expression do we use in English to explain that you will join with your friends at the bar at 10pm?
-A. I will meet my friends at the bar.
+The difference between Meet and Get together It’s Friday night and you have plans to see a movie with your friends.
+So what expression do we use in English to explain that you will join with your friends at the cinema at 9pm?
+A. I will meet my friends at the cinema.
 B. I will […]